 Note that to set up applets that use your Twitter account, or your Facebook account, etc., first authorize IFTTT to access these accounts.

 This is even more reason to use two-step authentication, as just discussed.
 Now, click on Discover, and be amazed at the applets that users all over the world have created.

 To start, we’ll choose the first one mentioned above: getting an alert with the final score of your favorite team.
-Here is an applet to get a Facebook message with the result from your fav team. https://ifttt.com/applets/rbJjfhD3-get-the-final-score-for-your-favorite-team
+Here is an applet to get a Facebook message with the result from your fav team.
+[Note: this Applet is no longer available.
+For a similar one, try this: https://ifttt.com/applets/QiMThvgJ-get-any-sports-score?term=sports%20final%20score ]

 Select this applet, then click the Off toggle to On.
 Assuming you have authorized IFTTT to send you Facebook Messages, you will then see a pull down to select the sport, and then the team.